tanuithecreator/Deepfake-Image-Detection/README.md

 # 10. Conclusion

-NewsSight (DeepDetect) demonstrates a complete applied deep-learning system capable of detecting forged images and videos with **explainability**, **scalability**, and **production readiness**.
+DeepDetect demonstrates a complete applied deep-learning system capable of detecting forged images and videos with **explainability**, **scalability**, and **production readiness**.
 The system successfully bridges the gap between research-grade deepfake detection and practical real-world deployment.

 **Key Achievements:**
 - **High accuracy detection**: 94.12% accuracy with 0.982 AUC score